tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the server used ClientHelloOuter, the client proceeds with the handshake, authenticating for ECHConfig.contents.public_name as described in
 {{auth-public-name}}.
 If authentication or the handshake fails, the client MUST return a failure to the calling application.
-It MUST NOT use the retry keys.
+It MUST NOT use the retry configurations.

-Otherwise, when the handshake completes successfully with the public name authenticated, the client MUST abort the connection with an "ech_required" alert.
+Otherwise, if the both authentication and the handshake complete successfully, the client MUST abort the connection with an "ech_required" alert.
 It then processes the "retry_configs" field from the server's "encrypted_client_hello" extension.

 If at least one of the values contains a version supported by the client, it can regard the ECH keys as securely replaced by the server.
 It SHOULD retry the